BUEC500C1/news-analyzer-hhn17/README.md

 -Frontend module:
 The user interface.
 The user can register by entering a unique username.
 A random author ID will be generated for this author name and the author will have to remember it to login.
 Currently support the upload, update and search operation.
-The web design is from an open source web package from Marker.

 Issues:
 Currently, some features such as sentiment analysis and deletion are not supported on the UI and can only be access through command line.
 Github workflow test is also not supported.